 • Advanced HIV/AIDS Certified Registered Nurse, 2020

-Nursing is a hands-on profession, and the hiring manager will look for applicants with specific skills.
+Nursing is a hands-on profession, and the hiring manager will look for applicants with specific capabilities.
 While some of this may be covered in your work history, it’s a good idea to include a key skills list so the reviewer can quickly see if you’re a match for the position.
 This should be a mix of technical nursing skills, such as inserting IVs and calculating medication dosages.
 Also, highlight interpersonal skills, such as de-escalating conflicts and educating patients.

 Here are some of the most common skills listed for entry-level nursing positions: